Board effectiveness

 • Use structured dashboards, visual summaries, and video explainers to boost engagement.

-• Current gap: Board performance lags behind executive expectations.
+• Current gap: Board performance is lagging behind executive expectations.
 Only 30% of C-suite executives describe their board as good or excellent.
-That gap threatens strategic clarity and governance strength.
+That gap is a clear threat to strategic clarity and governance strength.

-Critical board effectiveness metrics and KPIs to track
+What are the critical board effectiveness metrics and KPIs to track?

 What does success look like for your board?
 This is the first question you must ask before measuring anything.
 To answer it, ensure your board has a focused and clearly defined mandate.
 Not only does this help with things like agenda planning and board reporting, but it also ensures that everyone knows why the board exists and what it needs to achieve.

-You’ll need to define clear goals and track benchmarks like how quickly your board makes decisions after identifying issues, or how many strategic initiatives get completed on schedule.
-These metrics create accountability for board performance and help identify when processes need adjustment to improve effectiveness.
+You’ll need to define clear goals and track benchmarks, for example, how quickly your board makes decisions after identifying issues or how many strategic initiatives are completed on schedule.
+This creates accountability for board performance and helps identify when processes should be adjusted to improve effectiveness.

 Essential board performance indicators